 - Prints may not last as long as those produced by screen printing or HTV.

-- Difficult to apply on dark-colored shirts, as graphics may be hard to see.
+- Difficult to apply to dark-colored shirts, as graphics may be hard to see.

 - Not suitable for heat-sensitive fabrics due to the high heat required.